-- 1. R: An international collaboration for applied statistical research - Originally developed in New Zealand in 1991-93 - · Comprehensive R Archive (CRAN) run out of Vienna - Core R members in Austria (2), Canada, Denmark, France, Germany (2), India, New Zealand (3), Switzerland, US (6), UK - 2.
-R: The open source public domain version of $\mathsf{S}+$ - 3.
+- 1. R: An international collaboration for applied statistical research - Originally developed in New Zealand in 1991-93 - Comprehensive R Archive (CRAN) run out of Vienna - Core R members in Austria (2), Canada, Denmark, France, Germany (2), India, New Zealand (3), Switzerland, US (6), UK - 2.
+R: The open source public domain version of S+ - 3.
 R: Written by statisticians (and some of us) for statisticians (and the rest of us) - 4.
-R: Not just a statistics system, also an extensible language. - This means that as new statistics are developed they tend to appear in R far sooner than elsewhere. - R facilitates asking questions that have not already been asked.
+R: Not just a statistics system, also an extensible language. - This means that as new statistics are developed they tend to appear in R far sooner than elsewhere. - R facilitates asking questions that have not already been asked. - · "Easy" to learn, harder to master.